 The selected hotels are as independent as we are.
 Most are small, family owned and family run.
 They are places of character, where the owners and their staff spend time looking after their guests rather than reporting to an area manager.
 We look for a warm welcome, with flexible service.
 Diversity is the key to the selection: simple B&Bs are listed alongside grand country houses and city hotels.

-The website and the GHG iPhone app works in tandem with the printed Guide.
+The website and the GHG iPhone, Windows, and Android smart phone apps work in tandem with the printed Guide.
 They contain the entries for many, but not all, of our selected hotels.
 Unlike the printed Guide, hotels pay a small fee for inclusion on the website.
-The website also has a small selection of good hotels in mainland Europe.
+The website also has a selection of good hotels in mainland Europe and the Caribbean.

-There are two categories of hotel in the Guide: 450 main entries which we believe to be the best of their type in Great Britain and Ireland; in addition, we list 400 hotels on a Shortlist, which identifies possible new main entries (as yet untested) alongside suggested accommodation in towns and cities where we have a limited number of main entries.
+There are two categories of hotel in the print edition of the Guide: 450 main entries which we believe to be the best of their type in Great Britain and Ireland; in addition, we list 400 hotels on a Shortlist, which identifies possible new main entries (as yet untested) alongside suggested accommodation in towns and cities where we have a limited number of main entries.

 A full page is devoted to each main entry, giving our considered judgment based on anonymous inspections and reader reports.
 There are full colour photographs and an easy-to-read information panel.
 The Shortlist, at the back of the book, carries an abbreviated description of each hotel, with the essential information.
 There are no photographs in the Shortlist: many of these hotels have chosen to be included on our website where pictures are carried.